stonepros/stone/doc/releases/mimic.rst

 =============

 This is the third bugfix release of the Mimic v13.2.x long term stable release series.
-This release contains many fixes across all components of Ceph.
+This release contains many fixes across all components of Stone.
 We recommend that all users upgrade.

 * The default memory utilization for the mons has been increased